Introduction

 What should I do if my mums are wilting despite regular watering?

-Check the soil drainage first; poor drainage can cause root rot, leading to wilting even with regular watering.
+First, inspect the soil drainage.
+Poor drainage can lead to root rot, causing your mums to wilt even with consistent watering.

 How can I improve soil moisture retention for my mums?

-Incorporating organic matter like compost or mulch will improve soil structure and help retain moisture, benefiting your mums’ hydration.
+Incorporating organic matter such as compost or mulch into the soil will enhance its structure and help retain moisture, thereby benefiting your mums’ hydration.

 Is there a specific time of day that is best for watering mums?

-Watering in the early morning is best, as it lets the plants absorb moisture before the day’s heat and helps prevent fungal diseases.
+The ideal time to water your mums is in the early morning.
+This allows the plants to absorb the moisture before the day’s heat and helps prevent fungal diseases.